⡙⠑⠃⠊⠁⠝

 basis with others, of all human rights and fundamental

-in the political, economic, social, cultural, civil or
+freedoms in the political, economic, social, cultural, civil or

 any other field.
 It includes all forms of discrimination,